A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 • Analyze the power system under normal and abnormal conditions

-Let’s take a deeper dive to understand the role and importance of power system studies:It won’t be wrong to say that power system studies are crucial for protecting power systems.
+It won’t be wrong to say that power system studies are crucial for protecting electrical infrastructure.
 A power study may come in handy to ensure a dependable operation of protective devices when there is a fault current or short circuit.

 However, as recommended by OSHA and NFPA 70E, you are required to carry out a complete arc flash study every five years to ensure worker electrical safety.
-An Arc flash study includes all power system studies needed for the power system facility.
+An arc flash study includes all power system studies needed for the power system facility.
 In other words, if you carry out an arc flash study with the recommendations, you are likely to cover the majority of the parts of the power system study for LV and MV.

 To sum it up, the ultimate purpose of a power system study is to gather the information that can help you make the right decisions about the electrical distribution system.
-Power system study include everything:
+Power system studies include everything:

 • Harmonic analysis